 - Use the Black Book value of the vehicle

 - Talk with a dealer about the trade-in value

 Imagine that you bought a car for $10,000.
 You use the car personally for a couple of years and its value declines.
 To determine its fair market value currently, you look at the prices of similar used cars for sale and assess that the car is worth $5000.
 When you transfer the car to your business, you treat the transaction as if your business purchases the computer from you for $5000.
 This is the number you use when establishing your capital cost allowance for your tax return.

 You may also use fair market value when you transfer personal assets to a partnership or corporation, but in these cases, you could opt to use elected value instead.
 Elected value is an amount you and the business agree on for the transaction, and it doesn’t have to be the same as the fair market value of the item.
 If the elected amount is more than the original sales price of the item, you may need to report a capital gain on your personal tax return.

 Imagine you have a building that you plan to transfer to your partnership.
 You and your partners decide on $100,000 as the elected value of the building.
 As explained above, the partnership treats this amount as the purchase price of the item for its records.

 For your own personal tax records, you may need to do a few more calculations.
-If you only pay $60,000 for the building, you have to report $40,000, the difference between your original purchase price and the elected value, as a capital gains on your tax return.
+If you only pay $60,000 for the building, you have to report $40,000, the difference between your original purchase price and the elected value, as a capital gain on your tax return.
 In some cases, you can delay the reporting of that gain, but you may want to talk with an accountant before taking that deferral.